stijn-dejongh/lovecraft_public_domain/raw_converts/cc.md

 me shake with the potency of its black suggestion.
 He could not recall having seen the original of this thing except in his own dream bas-relief, but the outlines had formed themselves insensibly under his hands.
 It was, no doubt, the giant shape he had raved of in delirium.
-That he really knew nothing of the hidden cult, save from what my uncle&rsquo;s relentless catechism had let fall, he soon made clear; and again I strove to think of some way in which he could possibly have received the weird impressions.
+That he really knew nothing of the hidden cult, save from what my uncle's relentless catechism had let fall, he soon made clear; and again I strove to think of some way in which he could possibly have received the weird impressions.

-  He talked of his dreams in a strangely poetic fashion; making me see with terrible vividness the damp Cyclopean city of slimy green stone&mdash;whose   geometry,   he oddly said, was   all wrong  &mdash;and hear with frightened expectancy the ceaseless, half-mental calling from underground: &ldquo;  Cthulhu fhtagn  &rdquo;, &ldquo;  Cthulhu fhtagn  &rdquo;.
+  He talked of his dreams in a strangely poetic fashion; making me see with terrible vividness the damp Cyclopean city of slimy green stone--whose   geometry,   he oddly said, was   all wrong  --and hear with frightened expectancy the ceaseless, half-mental calling from underground:  "  Cthulhu fhtagn   ",  "  Cthulhu fhtagn   ".
-These words had formed part of that dread ritual which told of dead Cthulhu&rsquo;s dream-vigil in his stone vault at R&rsquo;lyeh, and I felt deeply moved despite my rational beliefs.
+These words had formed part of that dread ritual which told of dead Cthulhu's dream-vigil in his stone vault at R'lyeh, and I felt deeply moved despite my rational beliefs.
 Wilcox, I was sure, had heard of the cult in some casual way, and had soon forgotten it amidst the mass of his equally weird reading and imagining.
 Later, by virtue of its sheer impressiveness, it had found subconscious expression in dreams, in the bas-relief, and in the terrible statue I